murex/mikado-testbuilders-kata/docs/2_Easy_Fix_Difficult_Test.md

     books (after tax) in the basket
     3. The currency of the invoice is the same currency as the respective country
-1. The Invoice is sent to the customer and a copy of it is saved in our repository for future reference
+1. The Invoice is sent to the customer, and a copy of it is saved in our repository for future reference

 >Tip: It is important to note that each country has its own tax rates and tax